FA Cup fourth-round draw on Sunday

 2 AFC Bournemouth

-3 Stoke City/Leyton Orient
+3 Stoke City

 4 Southampton